audioxide/data/data/posts/20180124-reviews-first-aid-kit-ruins.md

   seem to take pleasure in the staggering realisation that humans are capable of being affected by things.
 week: 129
+blurb: Artists can and should take their voice to different plains, but I don’t hear exploration on Ruins; I hear safety.
+I hear Americana in pristine studios with air conditioning.
 ---
 author: ANDRÉ
 review: First Aid Kit have enjoyed a great deal of success since the release of